Benefits of Tai chi vs Yoga

 Some people may not experience any benefits from the regular practice of Tai Chi.
 This is more likely to happen with people who have a severe systemic illness or who experience extreme forms of stress.

-In some cases, a healthcare provider may recommend that a person stop practicing Tai Chi if they become too ill to maintain the pace of the class or experience negative side effects from regular practice.
+Sometimes, a healthcare provider may recommend that a person stop practicing Tai Chi if they become too ill to maintain the class pace or experience adverse side effects from regular practice.

 3) Tai Chi Has Been Associated With Several Cases of Serious Injury and Death: